karllhughes/learn/_posts/2024-09-27-how-to-create-effective-video-content-for-developers.md

 The bottom line is that your video content needs to provide real value, or they'll quickly move on.

-## How to Categorize Developer Audiences for Video Content
+## How to Categorize Developer Audiences for Video Content?

 Creating effective video content starts with understanding your audience.
 Developers have different needs, interests, and levels of experience.